-The mission of Springville Middle School is to empower responsible resourceful individuals.
+The mission of Springville Middle School is to educate and equip every student for lifelong success.

 About the School

 Address: 6691 US Highway 11, Springville, AL 35146

 About Our Town